wormell/Poltergeist.jl/README.md

 ```
 <!---want to plot Markov Map--->

-Primarily, GhostCoop provides a very efficient and usable computer representation of transfer operators.
+Primarily, Poltergeist provides a very efficient and usable computer representation of transfer operators.
 Calling ```Transfer``` on a ```MarkovMap``` automatically creates a calculable computer representation of the transfer operator in a Chebyshev basis.
 Transfer operators are instantiated as Operator types, and can do (numerically) all the kinds of things one expects from linear operators on function spaces:

 ```julia
 L = Transfer(M)